- Academic Affairs

 Department Scientific and Feasibility Review

 All new research submissions must undergo Department Scientific and Feasibility Review.
-If your research involves a department other than your department, a specialty review must also be completed.
-For example, your research involves children (review required from the Department of Pediatrics) or cancer (review required from the Greenebaum Cancer Center).
-CICERO will send reviews to these departments automatically when you submit the application.
-When the Department Chair is the principal investigator (PI), the Department Scientific and Feasibility Review must be completed by an individual outside of the PI's department.
+If your research involves a department other than your department, a specialty review also must be completed.
+For example, if your research involves children (review required from the Department of Pediatrics) or cancer (review required from the Greenebaum Cancer Center), CICERO will send reviews to these departments automatically when you submit the application.
+When the department chair is the principal investigator, the Department Scientific and Feasibility Review must be completed by an individual outside of the PI's department.

 - For an Investigator Protocol document:

 - The italicized bullet points in the templates serve as a guide to investigators when developing an Investigator Protocol for submission to the IRB.
 All italicized comments are meant to be deleted prior to submission.

 - Note that, depending on the nature of your research, certain sections of the template may not be applicable to your Investigator Protocol.
 Skip these sections as appropriate.

 - You may not involve any individuals who are members of the following populations as participants in your research unless you indicate this in your inclusion criteria as the inclusion of participants in these populations requires additional protections.
 Students and employees may be enrolled like any other vulnerable population.
 CICERO will provide additional information and requirements for these vulnerable populations: